giantswarm/docs/src/content/ui-api/web/organizations/access-control/index.md

 ### Resulting resources

 As a result of the action above, there will be new role bindings (`RoleBinding` resources) in the organization's namespace.
-These resources follow the naming convention
+These resources' names follow the convention

 ```nohighlight
 ROLE_NAME-TIMESTAMP